vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 makes clear that it does not fall into the category of official royal edicts or land-grants \( śāsana\), the structure and contents of which are very much standardized and completely different from the text under discussioṇ Rather, the inscription seems to report events that are related to some subordinate member of the royal family and as such is without parallel.
 The interpretation ventured below, in spite of all uncertainties, can claim no more than to be the most plausible hypothesis that the authors could think of.

-Verse 9 tells us that Candragupta gave ‘that daughter’ \( sutāṁtām
+Verse 9 tells us that Candragupta gave ‘that daughter’ \( sutāṁtāṁ\) to Rudra-

-. \) to Rudra-

 sena and this agrees with the well-known historical fact that the Gupta emperor gave his daughter Prabhāvatī in marriage to the Vākāṭaka king Rudrasena II